What is the best storage for video editing? Learn how to set up your RAID or NAS video storage with an effective backup and workflow strategy.

 NAS Video Storage and USB Hard Drive or LTO Backup

-A more flexible post production storage workflow is to employ high speed shared storage using a NAS over a 10GbE Ethernet LAN.
+A more flexible post production storage workflow is to employ high speed shared storage using a desktop NAS over a 10GbE Ethernet LAN.
 This way you can easily add more workstations to the network in the future.
 In the example below media is backed up to pairs of cloned external USB hard drives, or better yet, LTO tape.

 NAS Mirrored Video Storage, USB Hard Drive or LTO Backup and Cloud Backup